JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Advised various institutional investors on investments in convertible notes and options in entities including Sundance Resources (ASX:SDL), REVA Medical (ASX:RVA) and TerraCom (ASX:TER) and on subsequent restructures of those convertible notes and options.

-Listed in the 2010 to 2018 editions of Doyle’s Guide to the Australian Legal Profession as a leading Perth corporate lawyer.
+Listed in the 2010 to 2019 editions of Doyle’s Guide to the Australian Legal Profession (Leading Corporate Lawyers – Western Australia).

 How can novel structuring and proper care achieve security for payment in scrip transactions?